RIT students finding ways to stay active in clubs

 A. Sue Weisler

-Despite restrictions due to the COVID-19 pandemic, students at Rochester Institute of Technology are still finding ways to participate in hundreds of clubs and organizations this semester, including dancing, designing games, and even skydiving.
+Despite restrictions due to the COVID-19 pandemic, students at Rochester Institute of Technology are still finding ways to participate in hundreds of clubs and organizations, including dancing, designing games, and even skydiving.

 Some clubs are offering live meetings and activities if they can be held safely.
 Others are having members meet online, and others have combinations of in-person and online interaction.

 Members of the RIT Robotics Club began talking over the summer on Zoom to see what they’d be doing once the fall semester started.

 “Now we have gotten our club room reopened, but with its low capacity of only three people, we can only use it if absolutely necessary to work on the physical components,” said Gillian Doolittle, the club’s president and a third-year applied arts and sciences major from Napanoch, N.Y.
 “We are making adjustments and reserving rooms to have even more productive meetings in person and to be able to show the new members the actual robots instead of only sharing pictures.”